-The market price of our securities may be highly volatile, and you could lose all or part of your investment.
+The market price of our Ordinary Shares may be highly volatile, and you could lose all or part of your investment.

-The market price of our ordinary shares and warrants is likely to be volatile.
-This volatility may prevent you from being able to sell your ordinary shares or warrants at or above the price you paid for your securities.
+The market price of our Ordinary Shares is likely to be volatile.
+This volatility may prevent you from being able to sell your Ordinary Shares at or above the price you paid for your securities.
 Our share price could be subject to wide fluctuations in response to a variety of factors, which include: